omundy/learn-javascript/README.md

 ## 0-Introduction

-What, where, and how to run Javascript; Introduction to expressions, statements, and operators
+**Summary** - What, where, and how to run Javascript; Introduction to expressions, statements, and operators

 ```js
 // You can execute this code right in the Javascript console